-This page features 'A View From This Bridge', our weekly blog on international literature and the art of editing by editor Ellie Steel and various guests.
-We also pick a 'featured read' and have a regular 'Armchair Traveller' piece about the literature of a particular country.
-You will find previous 'Armchair Traveller' pieces archived in the left-hand menu.
+This page features 'A View From This Bridge', our blog on international literature and the art of editing by editor Ellie Steel and various guests.
+We also pick a 'featured read' and have a regular Top 5 about the literature of a particular country.
 (To see the full blog archive click here.)

 ‘Against the Current’ (Pod prąd) is the slogan of this year’s edition of the annual Conrad Festival in Krakow, the largest international literary festival in Central Europe.
 The mission was to take a stance against the widespread notion that in our fast-paced and competitive world we cannot afford to read (or produce) literature.
 The organisers’ call to swim ‘against the current’ also expresses an urge to push against boundaries of literature, traditionally defined in terms of its dominant genres – fiction, poetry and drama.
 The programme of this weeklong festival celebrated creative non-fiction and reportage as major literary genres.
 And so it seems that despite their nonconformist credo, the Festival’s organisers are au courant with the main trends of the literary scene.

 It’s a little before 10 a.m. on New Year’s Day 1915, and the sun strikes broadside the picnickers waiting at Sulphide Street station.
 Hats and parasols give faint protection to the 1,239 men, women and children who sit or stand in the open ore-wagons, clutching spiky handles of wicker hampers, mopping temples, pointing.

 Since August, many of the same faces have been seeing off volunteers to join the Commonwealth Expeditionary Forces.
 Now it’s their turn to board a train from this station, with ‘Broken Hill’ painted in black on a white board.